CowboyTim/perl-docker/README.md

 modules can be built, but when external libraries are needed, these need to be added as a seperate Dockerfile.

-To make a PurePerl CPAN module:
+To make a PurePerl CPAN module, the [dockerize_cpan.pl](https://github.com/CowboyTim/perl-docker/blob/docker/dockerize_cpan.pl) script can be used:

     perl dockerize_cpan.pl JSON JSON::XS JSON::PP